Veterinarian shortage in rural Arizona

 More from this show

-The trend of more woman training to become vets continues… and female vet students continue to dominate the field.
-(A notable thing during this Women’s History Month) We will talk to a student and instructor from West-MEC’s (Western Maricopa Education Center) veterinary sciences program about how the program is helping to address the shortage.
+The trend of more women training to become vets continues, and female vet students continue to dominate the field.
+We talked with Adams and Price about the veterinary sciences program and how the program is helping to address the shortage.

-West-MEC’s program is predominantly women, which is also in line with the veterinary industry as a whole.
-For Adams’ class in particular, there are 21 females and 6 males, which is a record high number of males.
+West-MEC’s program is predominantly composed of women, which is also in line with the veterinary industry as a whole.
+For Adams’ class in particular, there are 21 females and 6 males, which is a record-high number of males.

-One of the issues that contribute to the shortage is the physical and emotional strain of the job compared to the low wage, according to Adams.
+One of the issues contributing to the shortage is the physical and emotional strain of the job compared to the low wage, according to Adams.
 She said this has been going on for a long time, but now it continues to increase.

 There are three clinics on the West-MEC campus that all work with dogs and cats.
-The classes are used for high school credit, or through a partnership with Mesa Community College, students can exchange college credit once they enroll in the vet program at MCC.
+The classes are used for high school credit or, through a partnership with Mesa Community College (MCC), students can exchange college credit once they enroll in the vet program at MCC.

 Price said her favorite part is being with the animals and getting to know them.